google/clspv/docs/OpenCLCOnVulkan.md

 `tgamma`, `half_divide`, `half_recip`, `half_sqrt`, `distance`, `length`,
 `atan`, `atan2pi`, `atanpi`, `atan2`.

-Note: `fma` should be avoided at all costs unless compiling with -cl-native-math.
-Its precision requirements are not relaxed by -cl-fast-relaxed-math and the library implementation emulates it using integers.
+Note: `fma` has a very high runtime cost unless compiling with `-cl-native-math`.
+Its accuracy requirements are not relaxed by `-cl-fast-relaxed-math` and the library implementation emulates it using integers.

-Note: `acosh`, `asinh`, `atanh`, `atan`, `atan2`, `atanpi` and `atan2pi`, `fma`, `fmod`, `fract`, `frexp`, `ldexp`, `rsqrt`, `half_sqrt`, `sqrt`, `tanh`, `distance`, and `length` are all implemented using core or extended instructions when compiling with -cl-native-math.
+Note: `acosh`, `asinh`, `atanh`, `atan`, `atan2`, `atanpi` and `atan2pi`, `fma`, `fmod`, `fract`, `frexp`, `ldexp`, `rsqrt`, `half_sqrt`, `sqrt`, `tanh`, `distance`, and `length` are all implemented using core or extended instructions when compiling with `-cl-native-math`.

 #### Implementations Using Emulation

 `acospi`, `asinpi`, `copysign`, `cospi`, `expm1`, `fdim`, `log1p`, `pown`, `round`, `sincos`, `sinpi`, `tanpi`.

+#### Known Conformance Issues

+* `frexp` fails using Swiftshader as an implementation due to an internal error.
+* `ldexp` and `rsqrt` fail to meet accuracy requirements on some Adreno GPUs.